Graphic Bar Left Side of Page

 What about special education evaluations using MTSS?

-If intense intervention attempts are unsuccessful, or if what works requires a very intense or high level of support to maintain the child’s progress, the team may carry the intervention forward into a special education initial evaluation.
+If intense intervention attempts are unsuccessful, or if what works requires a very intense or high level of support to maintain the child’s progress, the team may carry the intervention forward into a special education initial evaluation; progress alone within an MTSS is not sufficient to make special education eligibility decisions.
 Also, at any point in time regardless of the interventions or supports being provided to the student, the parent may request an initial evaluation.
 During any initial evaluation the team will be part of carrying out a more intense intervention plan to determine (1) is the child a child with an exceptionality and (2) does the child need specially designed instruction in order to progress in the general education curriculum.
 The outcome of this process is always an intervention plan.
 If the child is found to be a child with an exceptionality, the plan will be an Individual Education Plan (IEP).
 If the child is not found to be a child with an exceptionality, the plan may be a Student Improvement Plan, or in some instances a Section 504 plan.
 In the end, it should be the school's goal to have a plan in place that they think will work for the child and a progress monitoring system to help determine if the plan is working.